COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <div style="text-align: justify">

-In line with the wories about the economy, a few world leaders have defended what is called <i>vertical</i> social isolation to "enable people in low income classes to earn a living" and "avoid further suffering from lost of income".
+In line with the wories about the economy, a few world leaders have defended what is called _vertical</i> social isolation to "enable people in low income classes to earn a living" and "avoid further suffering from lost of income".
 [FIND QUOTES FROM TRUMP ET AL].
-Although these policies have not been in place in the UK we explore what has been the <i>de facto</i> effect of lockdown policies to different social classes in the UK.
+Although these policies have not been in place in the UK we explore what has been the _de facto</i> effect of lockdown policies to different social classes in the UK.
 </div>

 ### Summary of main findings